agladstein/AJ_ABC/README.md

 This work is based on code from Consuelo Quinto-Cortes and Krishna Veeramah, used in the papers:

-Quinto-CortÃ©s, C. D., Woerner, A. E., Watkins, J. C., & Hammer, M. F. (2018).
+Quinto-Cortés, C. D., Woerner, A. E., Watkins, J. C., & Hammer, M. F. (2018).
 Modeling SNP array ascertainment with Approximate Bayesian Computation for demographic inference.
 Scientific Reports, 8, 10209. http://doi.org/10.1038/s41598-018-28539-y

-Veeramah, K. R., Wegmann, D., Woerner, A., Mendez, F. L., Watkins, J. C., Destro-Bisol, G., â€¦ Hammer, M. F. (2012).
+Veeramah, K. R., Wegmann, D., Woerner, A., Mendez, F. L., Watkins, J. C., Destro-Bisol, G., … Hammer, M. F. (2012).
 An Early Divergence of KhoeSan Ancestors from Those of Other Modern Humans Is Supported by an ABC-Based Analysis of Autosomal Resequencing Data.
-Molecular Biology and Evolution, 29(2), 617â€“630. http://doi.org/10.1093/molbev/msr212
+Molecular Biology and Evolution, 29(2), 617–630. http://doi.org/10.1093/molbev/msr212